jospablo777/ml_model_api/README.md

 ## Citation

-No citation is required, but it would be highly appreciated! 😃 Feel free to reuse this code and project structure in your organization or personal projects.
+No need to cite, but it would mean a lot if you did! 😃 Feel free to use this code and project structure in your personal or work projects—make it yours!

 ## Contact